 Integration & Automation

 A big percentage of small to mid-size IT firms in India and other developing nations depend largely on the US and the European market for sustenance.
 However, a global recession can jeopardize this link and bring forth existential crisis.
-Experts point toward business’ need to tap into the national and intracontinental market and lay more focus in acquiring long-term projects.
-This is not a cure and might fail to ultimately offset an outbreak of an unprecedented scale.
+Experts point toward business’ need to tap into the national and intra-continental market and lay more focus in acquiring long-term projects.
+This is not a cure and might fail to ultimately offset the economic degeneration that has been already caused.
 However, it might allow a business to hold on for another day and thus buy time.

 Stay tuned for more discussion on tax reforms, relaxations, flexibility in lending and borrowing and the likes, which experts opine, must be adopted to sort this mess out.
 More topics on professionals who have the potential to weather the storm with the right approach, awaits.